The 10 Best Mercedes Benz Models of the 1960s

 10. 1961 Mercedes-Benz 190SL

-Classic does not get any more authentic than with the 1962 Mercedes-Benz 190SL.
+Classic cars do not get any more authentic than with the 1962 Mercedes-Benz 190SL.
 Designed for speed, the car is a classic roadster with a top speed of 175 km/h. it is capable of accelerating from 0 to 100 km/h in 11 seconds and packs a power of 120bhp.
 Featuring two doors, an open body, and a long, sleek bonnet, the 190SL is all about luxury and elegance.
 The interior, on the other hand, is simple yet elegant with plush seats and a neat dashboard.

 9. 1961 Mercedes-Benz 220SE

 The 1961 Mercedes-Benz 220SE is a faster and more powerful version of its predecessors.
-It is elegantly long with a length size of 191 inches, and its entire body is covered in compact and seek metal.
-It has a top speed of 170 km/h and a power output of 134bhp.
+It is elegantly long with a length size of 191 inches, and its entire body is covered in compact and sleek metal.
+It has a top speed of 170 km/h and a power output of 134 bhp.
 Although it is not exactly a sports car, it packs enough power and speed to meet all your driving needs.
 The interior is just as elegant and opulent.
 It features plush seats for utmost comfort, and it is conveniently spacious.

 8. 1961 Mercedes-Benz 300 S

-The 1961 Mercedes-Benz S was an improvement from its predecessors in every aspects from looks to speed and technology.
-It featured more chrome than earlier models, and this made it look more compact and powerful.
+The 1961 Mercedes-Benz S was an improvement from its predecessors in every aspect from looks to speed and technology.
+It featured more chrome than earlier Mercedes-Benz models, and this made it look more compact and powerful.
 It also did away with the tail fins as they were considered outdated by then.
 It recorded a top speed of about 150 km/h, and its moderate engine pumped out about 120bhp of power.
 Its interior was spacious and classy, but it did not give much attention to technology.

 7. 1962 Mercedes-Benz 190